Faculty & Staff Testing, Contact Tracing, and Monitoring Process

 The College has partnered with Everlywell, Inc. to help facilitate our testing process.
 Everlywell will supply the College with test kits and will collect and analyze the tests.
-These tests will be self-administered by employees at a designated campus location (we are currently planning to use Scheuer Room).
+These tests will be self-administered by employees .
 To perform the tests, employees will perform a shallow nasal swab, similar to the demonstration in this Everlywell video.
-[Please note that the labeling information mentioned in this video does not pertain to Swarthmore employees.
-Labeling and shipping will be provided on campus].

 An internal COVID-19 Employee Test Team (CETT) of trained individuals has been assembled to address any employee questions, monitor test taking, and to ensure adherence with the protocols for testing and contract tracing.
 Members of the team include staff from Environmental Health and Safety, Public Safety, the Department of Athletics, and nurse advisors from the Health Center.

 - Please note that if you have tested positive for COVID-19, you will be excluded from this process, since a fully recovered individual will likely still test positive for some time, long after they are contagious.
-If you received a positive test outside of the College’s testing protocols, please contact Teri Maguire, firstname.lastname@example.org.
+If you received a positive test outside of the College’s testing protocols, please contact Teri Maguire, email@example.com.
 If you receive a positive test through the College’s protocols, we will notify you that you no longer need to be testing on a regular basis.
-(Note: you are not required to share your diagnosis.
+(Note: While you are required to notify the College that you cannot come to work, you are not required to share your diagnosis.
 However, promptly notifying the College that you have tested positive for COVID-19 allows the College to perform contact tracing for the safety of the College community.)